paulthegeek/nota_bene/README.md

 `npm install -g jasmine`

-To run specs run this command in project directory
+To run specs enter this command into your terminal within project directory

 `jasmine`